diaa/apg-workshop/_entries/02-02 connecting-db.md

 title: Connecting to PostgreSQL
 ---

-In order to connect to a database you need to know the name of your target database, the host name and port number of the server, and what user name you want to connect as. **psql** can be told about those parameters via command line options, namely -d, -h, -p, and -U respectively.
-If an argument is found that does not belong to any option it will be interpreted as the database name (or the user name, if the database name is already given).
-Not all of these options are required; there are useful defaults.
-If you omit the host name, psql will connect via a Unix-domain socket to a server on the local host, or via TCP/IP to localhost on machines that don't have Unix-domain sockets.
-The default port number is determined at compile time.
-Since the database server uses the same default, you will not have to specify the port in most cases.
-The default user name is your operating-system user name, as is the default database name.
+In order to connect to a database you need to know the name of your target database, the host name and port number of the server, and what user name you want to connect as.

-When the defaults aren't quite right, you can save yourself some typing by setting the environment variables PGDATABASE, PGHOST, PGPORT and/or PGUSER to appropriate values.
-It is also convenient to have a ~/.pgpass file to avoid regularly having to type in passwords.
+You can save yourself some typing by setting the environment variables PGDATABASE, PGHOST, PGPORT and/or PGUSER to appropriate values.
+It is also convenient to have a **~/.pgpass** file to avoid regularly having to type in passwords.

 ### Basic psql options

     -d dbname
     --dbname=dbname
         Specifies the name of the database to connect to.
 This is equivalent to specifying dbname as the first non-option argument on the command line.